Extra-dimensional axion patterns: Motivation and summary

 that has been derived for generic mixing potentials that preserve a PQ symmetry at the classical level.
 Finding a compelling UV framework where such large deviations are realized could radically change the axion phenomenology by redefining the target of many axion experiments, without the need to extend the SM gauge group.
 However, the first difficulty that one encounters in trying to build such a setup is that the large deviations must then be associated with a large number of axions that mix sizably into each other.
 While this is challenging from a 4D perspective, such a large number of axions is a direct prediction in models with extra spacetime dimensions, where one axion propagating in the bulk of the extra dimension is identified with an infinite tower of Kaluza-Klein (KK) modes upon dimensional reduction~\cite{Kaluza:1921tu,Klein:1926tv}.
 We are therefore led to search for the non-canonical axions in such scenarios, assuming that the SM is localized on a 4D brane.

 Phenomenological studies of a 5D QCD axion have been presented in a series of seminal works~\cite{Dienes:1999gw,DiLella:2000dn,Flacke:2006ad} and have garnered renewed attention in recent years~\cite{ Anastasopoulos:2018uyu,Cox:2019rro, Gherghetta:2020keg, Bonnefoy:2020llz, Gendler:2024gdo, Agrawal:2024ejr,Craig:2024dnl}.
 One motivation for this framework is to produce a weak axion coupling to gauge bosons from a high fundamental PQ scale, by the same mechanism that lowers the Planck scale in the higher dimensional theory.
 Importantly, this framework also allows to decouple the mass of the zero mode from the PQ scale, $m_{\rm PQ}$, which can be instead set by the scale of the extra dimension, $R^{-1}$, as first pointed out in Ref.~\cite{Dienes:1999gw}.
-In this work, we explore novel consequences of this large $R$ limit and the critical role of the massive KK modes in solving the strong CP problem.
+Moreover, the presence of the KK tower can impact substantially the experimental bounds, as well as provide a mechanism for dynamical dark matter in which the relic abundance is shared among several of the KK fields.
+These aspects have been discussed extensively in the literature in the context of flat extra-dimensional models~\cite{Dienes:2011ja, Dienes:2011sa,Dienes:2012jb}.